 Kelley Sensei started Elkton Ki Aikido in 1997 to provide the first Aikido dojo in the Elkton area.
 He achieved the rank of Shoden (first level black belt) in Shin Shin Toitsu Do (The Way of Mind and Body Unification) in 1999.
 He is currently a Yondan (4th degree black belt) in Ki Aikido.
 He continues his Ki Aikido and Shin Shin Toitsu Do training under David Shaner sensei and Terry Pierce sensei of the Eastern Ki Federation.
 View Aikido class schedule.

 Brian Kelley Sensei teaches Ki-Aikido and Iaido regularly in Harrisonburg, VA.
 Call him at (540) 421-4080 for further information.
-Classes are held during weeknights and on Saturday morning.
+Classes are held virtually during COVID-19.